splunk/public-o11y-docs/sp-oncall/spoc-integrations/rollbar-integration.rst

 .. meta::
     :description: Configure the Rollbar integration for Splunk On-Call.

-The Rollbar integration for Splunk On-Call allows you to send your Rollbar notification directly to the Splunk On-Call timeline.
+Use the Rollbar integration for Splunk On-Call to send your Rollbar notification directly to the Splunk On-Call timeline.
 Follow these steps to get the integration implemented.

 Implementation steps
 =========================

 1. From :new-page:`Rollbar, <https://rollbar.com/blog/victorops-incident-management/>` select :guilabel:`Settings` from the top of your screen, and then :guilabel:`Notifications` from the left side bar.
 2. Under :guilabel:`Available Channels` select VictorOps.

    .. image:: /_images/spoc/Rollbar1.png

-3. You will then be presented with two input boxes.
-One for API Key and one for Routing Key, both of which can be found in the Splunk On-Call interface.
+3. You will then be presented with 2 input boxes.
+One for API Key and 1 for Routing Key, both of which can be found in the Splunk On-Call interface.

    .. image:: /_images/spoc/Rollbar2.png